mikeleisz/gud_gbs_plugins/README.md

 \
 Input Parameters:
 - `Target Actor` : The actor whose OnHit Script will be called
-- `Collision Group` : Selects which OnHit Script will be called -> [Player, Group1, Group2, Group3]
+- `Collision Group` : Selects which OnHit Script will be called

 <img width="532" alt="Screenshot 2024-06-13 at 6 38 24 PM" src="https://github.com/mikeleisz/gud_gbs_plugins/assets/2031008/4809f3fc-469e-4d7a-98b6-85c84518b1fd">

+#

 ### Store Actor ID In Variable
 #### Stores the ID of the selected actor into a target variable